 Military Intelligence: The U-33, which was scuttled while laying mines, lies in relatively shallow water (30 fathoms).
 British divers from HMS Tedworth enter it and recover various items from the conning tower.
-Previously, the British had recovered three Enigma rotors from one of the crew who had been instructed to throw them overboard, but hadn't.
+Previously, the British had recovered three Enigma rotors from one of the U-boat's men who had been instructed to throw them overboard but hadn't.

 European Air Operations: The RAF performs extensive reconnaissance over the Berlin/Hannover sector in north Germany, including naval bases at Kiel and Cuxhaven.
 Paris claims to have shot down two Luftwaffe planes.